indigofairyx/Menu-Spy-4-AHK/README.md

 For the fun of it I've added a sub-menu thats populated with the list of A_AHK built in Variable that I quickly copied from the AHK Docs page.

 ![ahk var menu](https://i.imgur.com/PkoLgvz.png)

+### v.2025.05.20 Update

+Turn off all warnings and Turn on Menu, UseErrorLevel, for those pesky UWP that have that run through icon-less systems hosts which cause menu errors as this menu tries to populate icons from the exe that making a window.